3.0

 Specialising in “Alternative Health”

-Greencare Clinics focuses on alternative health and wellness.
-Based on its site and Google reviews [2], its main business is prescribing a range of products to manage health conditions, such as medical cannabis for anxiety and hair loss treatment.
-It has a broad range of wellness experts and coaches on board, for example, swim coach Michael Klim for performance coaching and well-known yoga personalities for breathwork.
-It also mentions more mainstream services, such as medical certificates and referrals, on its site.
-However, unlike more mainstream telehealth providers like Healthy Life, the focus is on alternative health first, with mainstream health second.
+Greencare Clinics focuses on alternative health and wellness services.
+Based on its site and Google reviews [2], its main business is treating and prescribing a range of products for complex health issues, such as medical cannabis for anxiety and hair loss treatment.
+It also has a broad range of wellness experts and coaches on board, for example, swim coach Michael Klim for performance coaching and well-known yoga personalities for breathwork.

-While Greencare does not offer bulk billing, patients can inquire about compassionate or hardship assistance.
+While Greencare does not offer bulk billing, patients can inquire about compassionate or hardship assistance, making its premium services more accessible.

 • You send your full health report from your regular doctor.